Skip to Main Content

 Sources of Data

-In addition to using the Bloomberg Law, Westlaw, and Lexis's Securities Mosaic research platforms, there are many other databases for corporate, and finance-related data.
-For links and descriptions, please see:
+In addition to using the Bloomberg Law, Westlaw, and Lexis's Intelligize research platforms, there are a variety of other databases for corporate, and finance-related data.
+For more information, check out:

 The FactSet research platform contains a lot of data, including SharkWatch (described above).
 To access FactSet, you need an individual account.
-You can create an account by following instructions provided by the Harvard Business School's Baker LibraryNOTE: HLS affiliates should follow the instructions for "Masters/undergraduate students" (for web access, not via the FactSet Workstation).
+You can create an account by following instructions provided by the Harvard Business School's Baker LibraryNOTE: HLS affiliates should follow the instructions for web access (not the FactSet Workstation).

 Getting Help